 What, No Follow Up?

 Assemblies alone do have impact.
 However, assemblies combined with ongoing follow up have been proven to be much more effective.
 In other words, anti bullying campaigns have much more impact than stand-alone assemblies.
-Does the speaker you are considering bringing in have anything to offer that will help the positive momentum continue after the assemblies?
+Does the speaker you are considering bringing in have anything to offer that will help the positive momentum continue after the virtual or in person assemblies?
 Do they offer printed materials, follow up questions, quarterly lessons, DVDs, video, or any other materials?
 This is an important question to ask when picking an anti bullying speaker for two reasons.
 The first reason is that the curriculum that is provided will help you run an ongoing anti bullying campaign that will have a long term positive impact.
 The second reason the fact that the speaker has created a curriculum is important is that it shows a commitment to the topic and a depth of knowledge about how children learn.
 Curriculum creation is difficult, time consuming, and costly.
 The evidence that a speaker has put the time, research, and effort into offering one should be reassuring to you.

 Keith Deltano is an anti bullying speaker and comedian.
 He is a winner of the "Teacher Excellence Award" for his work with at risk youth.
 He was also awarded "The National Impact Award" for his work in parent outreach and education.
 He is the creator of the DVD curriculum, "The Complete Anti Bullying Kit."
 He has served and worked with youth as a middle school teacher, parent coach, private counselor, scout leader, and Military Police Officer.
 You can learn more about Keith at www.DontBullyOnline.com.